ilert1/payment_system/README.md

 PNP provides a scalable, multilingual, and analytics-ready frontend foundation for integrating various international payment methods.

+## 📌 My Contribution in the project

+I personally led and carried out the architectural redesign, the full migration from JavaScript to TypeScript, the implementation of the FSD architecture, and the development of the custom UI kit.

 ---

 ## ✨ Key Features